In the last year we've raised over £500,000 for our customers on benefits they were entitled to but not claiming.

 Our specialist team are training to tackle debt, we can redress the balance so that you are back in control.
 We have a list of options that we can share with you to help you get back into credit.
 We can help you to find the right solution for you and your money issues.

 Need help budgeting?
 Ever considered how you can save more money?
-Come to one of our drop-in sessions and we can help you to change utility suppliers, change phone suppliers, apply for grants and get better banking providers.
-Whether you're having trouble with rent arrears or would like some tips on saving money, you can see us anytime.
-Our team can also point you in the right direction with useful websites and guides to help improve your finances.
+Speak to one of our advisors who will help you to change utility suppliers, change phone suppliers, apply for grants and get better banking providers.

-The benefits available for working age claimants are changing.
-Universal Credit is a new single benefit being introduced in phases throughout 2018.
+The benefits available for working age claimants have changed.
+Universal Credit is a new single benefit which has been introduced in phases over the past few years.

-UC replaces several existing benefits and it works differently to the existing benefit system so it’s important you know what’s new.
+Universal Credit (UC) replaces several existing benefits and it works differently to the existing benefit system so it’s important you know what’s new.
 We’ll help and support you through the transition to Universal Credit.
-Find out more about what it is and how it may affect you and speak to one of our expert Money Advisors on 01782 635200 or meet an Advisor at one of our weekly drop-in sessions, listed in our Events calendar.
+Find out more about what it is and how it may affect you and speak to one of our expert Money Advisors on 01782 635200.

 Getting finance fit

 For many people saving for Christmas is just not an option because their finances are a constant struggle.

 Nigel Davies and Zara Durber know that feeling all too well.